The best apps for writers

 Scrivener is also famed for its comprehensive array of keyboard shortcuts designed to help experienced users navigate through the program even faster.

 Storyist is a full-featured word processor geared towards novelists and screenwriters.
 Boasting a built-in style editor allowing users to customise their manuscripts to taste, the program also comes loaded with an array of common manuscript and screenplay templates.
 Its flexible outlining tools provide writers with a high-level view of their story, and index cards with story notes can be displayed next to manuscripts while writing.
 Storyist can import Final Draft FDX scripts, making collaboration with screenwriters simple, and offers book-editing features that can turn manuscripts into print-ready PDFs.

 Storyist offers a free trial, but unfortunately for Windows users, only MacOS and iOS editions of the app are available.

 Final Draft is an app for screenwriters and hails itself as the software of choice for filmmakers around the world.
 Boasting over 100 templates along with automatic pagination and formatting options, writers can rest assured that their projects will be formatted to a professional standard.
-Final Draft's Speech to script feature utilises macOS's dictation feature, and its SmartType feature autofills common names and locations, meaning writers can spend less time writing but still be more productive.
+Final Draft’s Speech to Script feature utilises macOS’s dictation feature, and its SmartType feature auto-fills common names and locations, meaning writers can spend less time writing and still be more productive.

 Paper works as both a mobile and desktop app, allowing users to check and edit their work while on the go.
 Paper users can also sync offline with its mobile app, meaning that if your internet connection is disrupted, the device version of your file will be saved and synced with your account as soon as your connection is restored.